-If you hold a passport of the Special Administrative Regions of Hong Kong and Macau (SAR) or British National Overseas (BNO), you are exempt from the visa requirement to go to France and to the countries of the Schengen area for a stay of less than 90 days (short stay) over a period of six months, unless you are going to engage in a gainful employment in France.
-Since 1st January 2002, the SAR passport holders and BNO no longer need a visa to travel to the DOM-TOM, unless you are going to engage in a gainful employment.
+If you hold a passport of the Special Administrative Regions of Hong Kong and Macau (SAR) or British National Overseas (BNO), you are exempt from the visa requirement to go to France and to the countries of the Schengen area for a stay of less than 90 days (short stay) over a period of 180 days, unless you are going to engage in a gainful employment in France.
+Since 1st January 2002, the SAR and BNO passport holders no longer need a visa to travel to the DOM-TOM, unless you are going to engage in a gainful employment.

 Holders of the "Document of Identity" or "Travel Permit" need a visa to enter French territory.

-If you are a resident in Hong Kong or Macau and have another type of passport, have a look at the Foreign nationals holding ordinary passports exempt from visa requirements section of the website of the French Ministry of Foreign Affairs.
+If you are living in Hong Kong or Macau and have another type of passport, have a look at the Foreign nationals holding ordinary passports exempt from visa requirements section of the website of the French Ministry of Foreign Affairs.

 The Schengen area includes the following countries (in alphabetical order): Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France (the territory of France located in Europe), Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden and Switzerland.
-There is no immigration control at the border between the countries of the Schengen area, unless exceptional circumstances.
+There is no immigration control at the border between the countries of the Schengen area, except under special circumstances.

 The French overseas departments (Guadeloupe, Martinique, Guyana, Reunion), French Polynesia, New Caledonia, Wallis and Futuna, Mayotte, Saint Pierre and Miquelon, French Southern and Antarctic Lands are not located in the Schengen area.
 A Schengen Visa does not allow his holder to enter French territories located outside Europe.
 To enter a French territory located outside Europe, foreigners (except those who are exempt) must submit a special visa that only the French consular authority may issue (or prefectural authority for foreigners that are already in France).

-The main destination country is the Schengen state which will host the activity motivating your trip, or the Schengen state where you will spend most of your time.
+The main destination country is the Schengen state which will host the activity motivating your trip or, in case of equivalent motives, the Schengen state where you will spend most of your time.

-Thus, if the purpose of your trip (visiting family, business ...) takes place in another Schengen state, even if you stay in France longer it is the consular authority of the other Schengen State which is competent.
-However, if you visit several states in the same way (tourism ...), it is the Schengen state in which you spend the longest time which will be competent.
+Thus, if the purpose of your trip (visiting family, business ...) takes place in another Schengen state, even if you stay in France longer, it is the consular authority of the other Schengen State which is competent.
+However, if you visit several states for the same purpose (tourism ...), it is the Schengen state in which you stay the longest which will be competent.

-The list of documents required for each purpose of travel in France are only indicative: Other documents may be requested if necessary.
+The list of documents required for each purpose of travel to France are only indicative.
+Other documents may be requested if necessary.